sebastinez/radicle-link/docs/rfc/0000-application-architecture.md

 All daemon processes SHALL run with user privileges (typically the logged-in user).
 Further confinement (e.g. SELinux) is beyond the scope of this document.
+It is RECOMMENDED to restrict modification of service definition files to require super-user privileges.

 ### IPC